![]() |

 Locator Registry Applications

-Authorized by the Government of (South) Vietnam (Republic of Vietnam) in May, 1974 to all foreign military personnel and units for valorous achievement/participation during the Vietnam conflict, March 1, 1961 through March 28, 1973.
+Authorized by the Government of (South) Vietnam (Republic of Vietnam) in May, 1974 to all foreign military personnel and units for valorous achievement/participation during the Vietnam conflict, March 1, 1961 through March 28, 1973, and re-instituted for the final years to 30 April 1975.
 The Vietnam Cross of Gallantry is the equivalent of the French Croix de Guerre.

 The medal is a symbol of gratitude to the American and Allied soldiers who once worked and fought and sacrificed themselves for the freedom of the Republic of Vietnam.
 Acknowledgement of this award was published by Military Assistance Command, Vietnam DA GO, 8, 1974